upleveled/system-setup/macos.md

    brew install --cask kap
    ```

-4. If you would like to keep a history of what you have copied to your clipboard, you can try out Yippy:
+4. To keep a history of what you have copied to your clipboard, you can try out Yippy:

    ```bash
    brew install --cask yippy